gigalixir/gigalixir-action/README.md

 app's container and a private key supplied as `SSH_PRIVATE_KEY` in the secrets above, as well as your username and password.

-If your application uses some other command to migrate -- `gigalixir run mix ecto.migrate` because it runs in Mix-mode, you can set `MIGRATION_COMMAND: run mix ecto.migrate`.
+If your application uses some other command to migrate -- `gigalixir ps:run mix ecto.migrate` because it runs in Mix-mode, you can set `MIGRATION_COMMAND: run mix ecto.migrate`.
 It has the same requirements. `gigalixir` is prepended and `-a my-cool-app` is appended to whatever you provide.

+Using `ps:run mix ecto.migrate` instead of `run mix ecto.migrate` will force gigalixir to run the command in the current container rather than a new container and will raise an error if the migration fails.

 Please see the docs for [How to Run Migrations](https://gigalixir.readthedocs.io/en/latest/main.html#migrations) for more information.